EnricoDeg/DistDir/README.md

 make distdir_docs
 firefox docs/html/index.html
 ```
+The full documentation can be found here: https://enricodeg.github.io/DistDir

 ##### Python bindings
 Distdir library can be very easily used in a python script.
 Remember to set the `PYTHONPATH` environment variable: